-History and Current Symbolism of the Pride Flag
+History of the Pride Flag

-The original Pride Flag was designed by a man by the name of Gilbert Baker in 1978.
+Discover the history of the pride flag – The original Pride Flag was designed by a man by the name of Gilbert Baker in 1978.
 Baker, originally from Kansas, worked as a designer in San Francisco.
 Baker was an openly gay activist for gay rights.
 Baker was commissioned by his friend and co-activist for gay rights Harvey Milk to design an emblem that would be immediately recognizable as a symbol of gay empowerment.
 Baker came up with the first version of the 8 coloured rainbow flag.

 The very first pride flag was handmade by thirty volunteers.
 The flag was displayed for the first time in June, 1978 in the Gay Freedom Day Parade of San Francisco where Harvey Milk was a member of the board.